hekaplex/2022_01_DSI_WD/M_Wilson/M_Wilson.md

 Thus, the code underpinning the Tesla Autopilot is detecting obstacles which aren't there... as the video feed is converted to 'GRAY' colorspace which renders each frame black.
 Meaning that any shadow cast within the feed potentially obscures the lane space as ordained by the Autopilot system.
-Quite a critical vulnerability and suggests autonomous driving is still in it's infancy... and my interest has been lessened.
+Quite a critical vulnerability and suggests autonomous driving is still in it's infancy... and thusly, my interest has been lessened.
 That said, I have taken it upon myself to build a secondary capstone... to showcase my true capabilities and defeat the gatekeepers: Project ONUS
 ```